 Chinese Red Envelopes (红包 hóng bāo Lucky Money)

-Lucky money originated from the ancient “copper cash" (round coins with a square hole which were made mostly of copper) which some people in those days used for creating and preaching sorcery.
-Over many years of development, lucky money has become money wrapped in the red envelopes.
-But its symbol of love and blessing has never changed.
+Lucky money comes from the ancient “copper cash” (round coins with a square hole that were made of copper), which was used for practicing sorcery before .
+With times changing, lucky money has become the form of cash wrapped in red envelopes, which symbolizes good luck and blessing.

 What is Red Envelope Called in Chinese?